-One way to achieve this is to factor in lots of base cabinetry storage (pictured in this Devol Real Shaker kitchen), as this will allow you to keep the walls open and bright plus will allow characterful masonry and beams to take the lead.
+One way to achieve this is to factor in lots of base cabinetry storage (pictured in this deVOL Real Shaker kitchen), as this will allow you to keep the walls open and bright plus will allow characterful masonry and beams to take the lead.

-2. Choose Shaker-style cabinets for a timeless feel
+8. Choose Shaker-style cabinets for a timeless feel

 Taking its name from the Shakers – a Christian sect that settled in America in the late 18th century – Shaker design championed simplicity, honesty and quality.
 Extremely popular today, Shaker-style kitchen design with its simple straight lines and framed doors will complement any kitchen, no matter how small.

-3. Preserve original features with bespoke design solutions
+9. Preserve original features with bespoke design solutions

 Small cottage kitchens have beautiful original features, but these can cause design issues.
 Calling in a professional kitchen designer who can create bespoke design solutions for your space is a great place to start.

 Talking about this Cotswold Chapel kitchen by Sustainable Kitchens (opens in new tab), co-founder Sam Shaw explains how 'part of the brief was to preserve the room's rustic charm, so we embraced the original features by fitting an Aga and extractor into the cove.'

 The Aga gives a homely cottage feel, while disguising the extractor allows for a clean streamlined look which is important in small spaces.

-4. Consider glazed wall cabinets
+10. Consider glazed wall cabinets

 'Use glazed wall cupboards so they feel less imposing,' suggests Adrian Bergman, senior designer at British Standard by Plain English (opens in new tab) kitchens.
 'Paint the interior of glazed wall cupboards a different color to draw the eye through to the back.'

-5. Paint wall cabinets to match the walls
+11. Paint wall cabinets to match the walls

 If you decide to go for glazed wall cabinets, one trick to making small cottage kitchens feel larger is to paint the outsides of the cabinets in the same color as the walls, as co-founder of Sustainable Kitchens Sam Shaw explains.